 Summer is a good time to visit resorts of Black Sea and Sea of Azov in South of Ukraine.
-Just choose the most convenient accommodation for you and make reservation with us.
+Just choose the most convenient resort for you and make reservation with us.

 Sea of Azov

 The long Sea of Azov coastline is less developed for tourism than the Crimea’s one and is similar to the Black Sea coastline near Odessa.
 Mostly it’s a “wild” area with desert sandy beaches, lone fishermen and tourists.
 Beaches on the Azov Sea range from sand to pebbles to mixtures of the two.